anthoak13/HiRAEVT/README.md

 The code can be downloaded also frm the Git Hub web page at the link: https://github.com/dellaquilamaster/RIBbit2, by clicking on the "Clone or Download" button on the right side of the page and then "Download ZIP".
 It is possible to donwload also a previous release of the code.
 For a complete list of all the releases please visit: https://github.com/dellaquilamaster/RIBbit2/releases.
 ## Setup and Configuration
+### Requirements
+The code is compiled using the g++ compiler.
+In order to compile and run the code ROOT 6 is required (the program has been tested with version 6.04.02).
+Please note that, since the program uses advanced ROOT 6 features, it is not possible to run or compile it by using an installation of ROOT 5.
+ROOT 6 is required when exporting environment variables (see section "Environment Variables").
 ###
 ## The RIBbitUnpacker Program
 ## The RIBbitMapper Program